memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md

 Register `func` as a writeable batch procedure of the current module.

-For writeable procedure same rules apply as in read-only batched procedure considering parameters and order of calls to functions.
+The same rules for parameters and order of calls to functions apply for a writeable procedure as for the read-only batched procedure.

 ## mgp.function(func: Callable[[…]])